 iCRYO Infrared Sauna: Everything You Need To Know

-Infrared heat is the invisible part of the sun’s spectrum, which allows people to harness the benefits of the sun, without being exposed to harmful ultraviolet rays.
-Infrared light also comes in several forms, Near, Mid, and Far Infrared.
-Each form offers unique wellness perks that together provide a holistic approach to better mind and body.
-Also, infrared therapy is safe and effective, without adverse side effects.
-As a matter of fact, infrared light is safe and is used even for infants in the neonatal intensive care.
+Infrared heat is the invisible part of the sun’s spectrum, which allows people to harness the benefits of the sun without being exposed to harmful ultraviolet rays.
+Infrared light also comes in several forms, Near, Mid, and Far-Infrared.
+Each form offers unique wellness perks that together provide a holistic approach to a better mind and body.
+Also, infrared therapy within each iCRYO infrared sauna is safe and effective, without adverse side effects.
+As a matter of fact, infrared light is safe and is used even for infants in neonatal intensive care.

 What is Infrared Therapy?

 Infrared therapy refers to the use of infrared light to treat pain and inflammation.
-This type of light is safe and not as energetic as ultraviolet light, which can damage the skin.
+This type of light is safe and not as energetic as ultraviolet light, damaging the skin.

 During infrared therapy, the light is delivered at the specific location of the pain.
 This promotes cell repair on the area affected, so not only the pain goes away, but the cause too.